Diderot-Language/examples/halftone/README.md

 too many particles to individually distinguish in the rasterized image.

-Finally, to have some fun with a picture of [Diderot himself](https://en.wikipedia.org/wiki/Denis_Diderot).
-We start by invert the image intensity and darken a bit (tending to have more space between particles), recompile with the new proxy image (the array axis sizes changed), and run again with a new initial particle set (without snapshots this time):
+Finally, to have some fun with a picture of [Diderot himself](https://en.wikipedia.org/wiki/Denis_Diderot), we invert the image intensity and darken a bit (tending to have more space between particles), recompile with the new proxy image (the array axis sizes changed), and then run with new initial positions (without snapshots this time):

 	unu 2op - 1 ../data/ddro.nrrd | unu gamma -g 0.75 -o img.nrrd
 	diderotc --exec halftone.diderot